What is an Embedded Database?

 Perhaps in the non-embedded systems market of embedded databases, nobody does (though even that is arguable).
 But in embedded and real-time systems, one significant “so, what?” is performance.
 The need to communicate with an external program, for any purpose, imposes a performance hit that few real-time/embedded systems can afford.
-This is true regardless of whether that external program is a lock manager, lock arbiter, dead-lock detector, or anything else.
+This is true regardless of whether that external program is a database server, lock manager, lock arbiter, dead-lock detector, or anything else.

 Another “so, what?” is the introduction of dependencies on external components, notably a communication protocol like TCP/IP.
 Communication between the application (with the database system embedded within it) and an external component also necessarily increases the complexity, fragility, and, consequently, the potential need for administration.
 These dependencies might not be a big deal in line-of-business systems running on PCs and other systems running robust operating systems like Windows, Linux and Solaris and in organizations with an IT staff.
 But for an unattended embedded system running on a relatively modest CPU, with a simple RTOS and limited network connectivity/bandwidth, it can be a killer.

-Since McObject is publishing this webpage, it should be no surprise that eXtremeDB is an embedded database in the true sense. eXtremeDB never requires communication with an external component.
+Since McObject is publishing this webpage, it should be no surprise that eXtremeDB is an embedded database system in the true sense. eXtremeDB never requires communication with an external component.
 In fact, eXtremeDB can have no external dependencies; it does not require the C runtime library, and can run on ‘bare metal’ (i.e. without an operating system).
 We do offer remote interfaces to eXtremeDB databases through both our native and SQL APIs, and the High Availability and Cluster editions require a communication channel for synchronizing databases and replicating transactions.
 But these are optional.